 I am a historian specializing in the intersection of politics and religion in twentieth century America.
 My work also draws from media studies, public choice economics, gender studies, and social movement theory.
 I defended my dissertation–“Creating the Silent Majority: State Censorship and the Radio Right in the 1960s”–on October 5, 2016 at Pennsylvania State University.
 My committee was composed of Philip Jenkins, Amy Greenberg, Gary Cross, and Roger Finke.

-I have a wonderful partner, Jessica, who works as an adviser for pre-medicine students at Princeton University, and we have a toddler named George.
-It’s a good thing he wasn’t on my doctoral committee; he always preferred that I spent more time building block towers and rather less time typing on the computer.
-When I’m not writing or engineering block towers, I enjoy books, movies, and fantasy football.
+My wonderful partner, Jessica, works as an adviser for pre-medicine students at Princeton University.
+We have a toddler named George.
+It’s a good thing he wasn’t on my doctoral committee as he always preferred that I spent more time building block towers and rather less time typing on the computer.
+When I’m not writing or engineering block towers, I enjoy books, movies, and podcasting.